 But the truth is that we shouldn’t wait for Earth Day to practice environmental stewardship.

 Green living is a lot easier than you might think.
-It doesn’t require some big, grand gesture, but rather lots of little incremental changes that collectively reduce our negative impact on the planet.
+It doesn’t require some big, grand gesture, but rather lots of little incremental changes that collectively can reduce our negative impact on the planet.